Il Capo dei Capi: Fourth episode (1979–1981)

-Schirò and Boris Giuliano with his men go to the Punta Raisi airport in Palermo to arrest French chemists who have come to Sicily to teach Francesco Marino Mannoia (Bontate's chemist) to cut the drug, and on the other hand a meeting between the biggest mafia bosses.
-As soon as the police arrive at the airport, Commissioner Giuliano receives a phone call in which he is told that it is not possible to stop the two Frenchmen for lack of evidence.
+Schirò and Boris Giuliano with his men go to the Punta Raisi airport in Palermo to arrest French chemists who have come to Sicily to teach Francesco Marino Mannoia (Bontade's chemist) to cut the drug, and on the other hand a meeting between the biggest mafia bosses.
+As soon as the police arrive at the airport, commissioner Giuliano receives a phone call in which he is told that it is not possible to stop the two Frenchmen for lack of evidence.

 Peppe (who has an ill brother), Bontate's capodecina, accompanies Totò at home and receives the money to treat his brother in America.

 Meanwhile, Totò and Ninetta have two children (Concetta and Giovanni) and they are waiting for the third one.
-Giuliano found the refinery of Corleone, Schirò found the one of Bontade.
+Giuliano found the refinery of the Corleonesi, Schirò found the one of Bontade.
 Back to the police station Giuliano got a phone call telling him that he'll die soon.

 At the airport is found a suitcase full of money, addressed to Bontade, who at this point calls his friends in Rome to complain that Giuliano is going too far and they must stop him, otherwise, he will.

 Boris Giuliano sends his family on holiday promising to reach them the week after but a few days later he's killed by Leoluca Bagarella (Luchino) and Pino Greco (Scarpuzzedda).
 Meanwhile, Ninetta begins to feel pain, she's brought to the hospital but it's just a false alarm.

 Someone in the city spits bad drugs.
 Totò Riina discovers who is responsible: it's a certain Tanino, right hand of Salvatore Inzerillo, to whom Tanino takes away the drug he resells.
 Totò manages to blackmail the bad dealer.

 In the best clinic of Palermo Ninetta has given birth to her third son Giuseppe and meanwhile Teresa finds out she's pregnant.
 At Giuliano's funeral, Schirò (left watching it on TV) is unaware of the state of his wife and he has an argument with her, Teresa loses the child and decides to leave Sicily for Rome.

 After a while she's reached by her husband.

-After a speech with Schirò, judge Gaetano Costa signs the arrest warrants for all the bosses of Palermo and he's subsequently killed by the Bontate family.
+After a speech with Schirò, judge Gaetano Costa signs the arrest warrants for all the bosses of Palermo and he's subsequently killed by the Bontade family.
 Meanwhile, Cesare Terranova is sent to Palermo where he's killed by Totò.
 When the Palermo bosses come to know, they decide to eliminate 'u Curtu.
 Totò changed home (since the one where he lived was owned by Stefano Bontade): all the Palermitans are now against him.

-With the help of Tanino and Peppe, Riina manages to escape all the attacks against him and Stefano Bontate, Salvatore Inzerillo and their families are killed by Mario Prestifilippo and "Scarpuzzedda".
+With the help of Tanino and Peppe, Riina manages to escape all the attacks against him and Stefano Bontade, Salvatore Inzerillo and their families are killed by Mario Prestifilippo and "Scarpuzzedda".
 The Second Mafia War produces many deaths so John Gambino, the biggest American boss, arrives in Palermo to try to stop the murders.
 Riina assures and convinces him that the war is over and no other men of honor will be killed.